professor99/WP-User-Frontend/README_2RRR_4_2.txt

 It focuses on Add Post and Edit Post functionality.
 There are some bug fixes included as well.

-This update adds a "Post Format" field to the edit/add post forms.
+This update fixes a few bugs including a jquery $ conflict with some other plugins.

-The main differences from 1.1-fork-2RRR-4.0 follow:
+The main differences from 1.1-fork-2RRR-4.1 follow:

-* Adds a "Post Format" field to the edit/add post forms.
+* Bugfix: Changed version to 1.1.0-fork-2RRR-4.2 (eliminates update prompt)
+* Fixed wpuf_edit shortcode typo.
+* Fixed 'required' message opacity bug
+* Fixed Jquery $ conflict bug

 Other changes below in changelog.